lizhanmit/java-design-patterns/README.md

 ### Single Responsibility Principle (SRP)

 - SRP is usually applied to classes and methods.
-- Every class should have a single responsibility.
+- Every class should have a single responsibility, and there should be only one reason for it to change.
 - Your classes should be small.
 - Avoid "God" classes.
 - Split big classes into small classes.